SAP-archive/SDK-NodeJS/README.md

 }, { token: YOUR_TOKEN, language: YOUR_LANGUAGE })
 ```

-__If a language is provided:__

-The language you've given is used for processing if your bot has expressions for it, else your bot's primary language is used.
+__If a language is provided:__ the language you've given is used for processing if your bot has expressions for it, else your bot's primary language is used.

-__If no language is provided:__

-The language of the text is detected and is used for processing if your bot has expressions for it, else your bot's primary language is used for processing.
+__If no language is provided:__ the language of the text is detected and is used for processing if your bot has expressions for it, else your bot's primary language is used for processing.

 ## File Request